 Rain

-It rained right when we got there Friday night just as light was disappearing.
-We put up the tent and got a fire going right away.
+When we got there Friday night, just as the light was disappearing, it rained.
+We put up the tent and started a fire right away.

-This camping trip was to celebrate our one year anniversary.
-We wanted to get out of town away from the bombs, the guns, the hate, the Trumps, the hating of Trumps and all the rest of the hate.
+This camping trip was to celebrate our first anniversary.
+We wanted to get out of town, away from the bombs, the guns, the hate, the Trumps, the hating of Trumps, and all the rest of the hate.

-Here we were in the dwindling light of day trying to put our campsite together in time and before we froze to death covered in rain, also I am sick.
+Here we were in the dwindling light of day, trying to put our campsite together in time before we froze to death covered in rain.
+Also, I was sick.

-One year would mean certain doom to a couple trying to put together a campsite in the rainy dark.
-One year between two people, one a planner and a future tripper and the other a let’s just see what happens and a past tripper, and was able to achieve the things that cause divorces, we put together a campsite.
+One year would mean doom to couples trying to put together a campsite in the rainy dark.
+One year between two people, one a planner and a future tripper, and the other a let’s just see what happens and a past tripper, and we were able to achieve the things that cause divorces; we put together a campsite.

-When we woke up, we woke up to the pitter patter of rain on our tent.
-We just stared at the roof of our tent watching and listening to the raindrops hitting the tent and rolling down the side.
-Too cold and wet to get up yet to try and make a fire.
+When we woke up, we heard the pitter-patter of rain on our tent.
+We stared at the roof of our tent, watching and listening to the raindrops hit it and roll down the side.
+It was too cold and wet to get up yet to try to make a fire.

-Finally the rain won and we got up and got out there and made a fire and made our coffee, sausage and eggs.
+Finally, the rain won, and we got up and got out there, made a fire, and made our coffee, sausage, and eggs.
 We did it with enjoyment and pride.

-This lady who I have spent the last year with made a tarp cave for us to sit under while we stared at the fire in the rain.
+This lady with whom I have spent the last year made a tarp cave for us to sit under while we stared at the fire in the rain.

 It was enjoyable.
-No cell phones, no radio (except the dozen country radios playing at other camps) just two people camping like Oregonians under a tarp in the rain staring at a fire.
+There were no cell phones or radios (except the dozen country radios playing at other camps), just two people camping like Oregonians under a tarp in the rain, staring at a fire.

 Dog